-You’re here, so I assume you want to know a little about my books and me.
-The best way to get to know me is to read my books.
-A little of me comes out through my characters.
+The best way to get to know Melody is to read her books since a little of her comes out through her characters.